Webinars de IBM Power en Dame Power. Cursos de IBM i , AIX , Linux , Kubernetes

 Preparation

-We need to configure the LPAR to be KVM host, this will change the way it uses PowerVM in such a way that there is no overhead, and at least one dedicated processor must also be assigned to it (not in “donating” mode, mind you).
+Setting up an LPAR to run Windows on IBM Power requires specific steps, such as assigning a dedicated processor.
+We need to configure the LPAR to be a KVM host, which will change how it uses PowerVM to avoid overhead.
+We also need to assign at least one dedicated processor (not in “donor” mode, mind you).
 This will give us 8 dedicated threads to run our virtual processors in KVM.
-Yes, it’s a lot simpler and less capable than PowerVM with its micro-partitioning, but it’s still an industry standard and not everyone needs to commute to work on a plane.
-Don’t you think so?
+Yes, it’s simpler and less capable than PowerVM with its micro-partitions, but it’s still an industry standard, and not everyone needs to fly to work.
+Don’t you think?

-In my experience the best support for ppc64le experiments is usually Debian or Fedora.
-In this case I have installed Fedora40 and upgraded to the latest levels.
-Then you have to install all the virtualization packages and qemu support for other architectures.
-Following my idea of creating interactive articles, I will use virt-manager to avoid complex QEMU settings.
-I my environment I have installed all qemu-system-*
+From my experience, the best support for experiments with ppc64le tends to be Debian or Fedora.
+In this case, I’ve installed Fedora 40 and updated it to the latest levels.
+Then, you need to install all the virtualization packages and the QEMU support for other architectures.
+Following my idea of creating interactive articles, I will use virt-manager to avoid complex QEMU configurations.
+In my environment, I’ve installed all the qemu-system-* packages.

-To get Windows to detect our virtual SATA disks as usable, you’ll need to set up this
+For Windows to detect our SATA virtual disks as usable, you’ll need to configure this.
+Once that’s done, you can install what your disks will need:

-You will also need a Windows XP .iso and its licence numbers.
-I recommend placing it in /var/lib/libvirtd/images so that it is automatically detected by virt-manager.
+You’ll also need a Windows XP ISO and its license numbers.
+I recommend placing it in /var/lib/libvirtd/images so it can be automatically detected by virt-manager.

-Make sure you select x86 as architecture (qemu will be in charge of this)
+Make sure to select x86 as the architecture (QEMU will handle this).

-What about running a MS PowerShell for ARM64 on docker?
-I can now “dir” on Power, fantastic! :P
+What do you think about running MS PowerShell for ARM64 in Docker?
+Now I can “dir” in Power, how cool! :P

 Conclusion